About the Wurlitzer

 In addition to accompanying silent films, the Wurlitzer organ will be used for concerts, to teach students theater organ techniques, and to provide music prior to the beginning of movies playing at the theater.

 Our volunteers are actively working to restore and reinstall this Wurlitzer theater organ.
-However, even working with volunteers, the cost is $260,000.
-That is $52,000 per year over the next 5 years.
-Please click here to learn how you can help.
-We also invite you to join our chapter.
-Your assistance is greatly appreciated, and we thank you!
+We invite you to join our Chapter and assist us with this restoration work.
+Your help is greatly appreciated, and we thank you!

-As of July 2019 the restoration of the console is almost complete.
+As of June 2023 the restoration of the console is complete.

 Click on the right or left arrow to view more images.